Imoledebbie/mentorship-backend/README.md

 # The backend will run at: http://localhost:5000

 # 3. Start the Frontend (in a new terminal)
-cd mentorship-frontend
+cd Backend/mentorship-frontend
 npm install
-npm run dev
+npm start

-# The frontend will run at: http://localhost:5173
+# The frontend will run at: http://localhost:3000